denisstasyev/E-Gifts/frontend/README.md

 ## Initial Setup

-To run [Sentry](https://sentry.io/) you need to create your own React App on the [Sentry Website](https://sentry.io/).
+1. To run [Sentry](https://sentry.io/) you need to create your own React App on the [Sentry Website](https://sentry.io/).
    Then create empty ".env" file in this folder (here, near with this README.md) and paste your unique link from the previous step.
    Your ".env" file should look like this:

 `REACT_APP_SENTRY_DSN="https://<your-token>@sentry.io/<your-number>"`

+2. Change line `"80:8080"` to `"<your-external-server-IP>:80:8080"` in docker-compose.yml file in E-Gifts/frontend/docker-compose.yml
-Also you should set your real backend URL as BACKEND_SERVER constant in E-Gifts/frontend/src/configs/backendAPI.js
+3. Also you should set your real backend URL as BACKEND_SERVER constant in E-Gifts/frontend/src/configs/backendAPI.js

 ## List of technologies used